Kntnt/kntnt-bb-child-theme/README.md

 - `@primary-color` — defaults to the the accent color set in Customizer

-- `@secondary-color` — defaults to the the accent color set in Customizer +120° in hue.
+- `@secondary-color` — defaults to the the hover accent color

-- `@tertiary-color` — defaults to the the accent color set in Customizer -120° in hue.

 - `@black` — defaults to `#080808`